Call: 0800 294 2969

 Do I need Travel Insurance for Australia?

 Although most visits to Australia are problem-free, things can go wrong.
-Having a high-quality Travel Insurance policy could end up saving you a lot of money, especially if you need medical treatment.
+Having a high-quality Travel Insurance for Australia could end up saving you a lot of money, especially if you need medical treatment.

-If you are injured, become unwell or require immediate medical attention, it’s reassuring to know that Travel Insurance could pick up the bill.
-Australia have a reciprocal healthcare arrangement in place for UK travellers, although there are a number of exclusions that you will need Travel Insurance to cover, such as ambulances, medical evacuation, medicines if you’re not an inpatient in a hospital.
+If you are injured, become unwell or require immediate medical attention, it’s reassuring to know that Australia Travel Insurance could pick up the bill.
+Australia has a reciprocal healthcare arrangement in place for UK travellers, although there are a number of exclusions that you will need Travel Insurance for Australia to cover, such as ambulances, medical evacuation, and medicines if you’re not an inpatient in a hospital.

 Do I need Travel Insurance for Australia?

 Although most visits to Australia are problem-free, things can go wrong.
-Having a high-quality Travel Insurance policy could end up saving you a lot of money, especially if you need medical treatment.
+Having a high-quality Travel Insurance for Australia could end up saving you a lot of money, especially if you need medical treatment.

-If you are injured, become unwell or require immediate medical attention, it’s reassuring to know that Travel Insurance could pick up the bill.
-Australia have a reciprocal healthcare arrangement in place for UK travellers, although there are a number of exclusions that you will need Travel Insurance to cover, such as ambulances, medical evacuation, medicines if you’re not an inpatient in a hospital.
+If you are injured, become unwell or require immediate medical attention, it’s reassuring to know that Australia Travel Insurance could pick up the bill.
+Australia has a reciprocal healthcare arrangement in place for UK travellers, although there are a number of exclusions that you will need Travel Insurance for Australia to cover, such as ambulances, medical evacuation, and medicines if you’re not an inpatient in a hospital.

 What is included in my Travel Insurance policy for Australia?